Crab Brulee Recipe: How to Make the Perfect Appetizer

 - Evenly distribute the prepared crab meat into the ramekins, ensuring consistency in each serving.

 - Pour the cream mixture over the crab, leaving a small gap at the top of each ramekin to prevent overflow.
+If you enjoy pasta with seafood, consider making our lumache pasta alongside.

 - Sprinkle grated cheese over the top of the mixture for added richness and flavor.